drsagher/MVIT/Courses/PE/Lesson_06/Readme.md

 | Tone and Style | Define the desired tone and style | "Formal and objective" |
 | Domain-Specific Terminology | Include relevant technical terms or jargon | "Use terms related to economics and environmental science" |
 | Assumptions | State any assumptions or presuppositions | "Assume the reader has basic knowledge of climate change" |

+## The art of giving well-defined prompts
+The art of giving well-defined prompts is a delicate balance of clarity, specificity, and nuance.
+It requires a deep understanding of the task, context, and desired outcome, as well as the ability to convey complex ideas in a concise and unambiguous manner.
+A well-crafted prompt is like a masterfully painted portrait - every detail is intentional, every word is carefully chosen, and the overall effect is one of clarity, coherence, and beauty.
+By mastering the art of giving well-defined prompts, you'll unlock the full potential of language models, facilitate more effective communication, and uncover new insights and perspectives that might have otherwise remained hidden.